Raw JSON is hard to read. Here's how to format it safely.

 4. 4Copy the output back into your codebase, docs, or debugging workflow.

-Common mistakes
+Common mistakes before formatting

 • Using single quotes instead of double quotes for keys or string values.